bhats478/CreativeComputing-S16.github.io/syllabus.md

 Class participation is an essential part of class and includes: keeping up with reading, assignments, projects, contributing meaningfully to class discussions, active participation in group work, and coming to class regularly and on time.

 **Attendance**
 Parsons’ attendance guidelines were developed to encourage students’ success in all aspects of their academic programs.
 Full participation is essential to the successful completion of coursework and enhances the quality of the educational experience for all, particularly in courses where group work is integral; thus, Parsons promotes high levels of attendance.
-Students are expected to attend classes regularly and promptly and in compliance with the standards stated in this course syllabus.
+Students are expected to attend classes regularly and promptly and in compliance with the standards stated in the course syllabus.

 While attendance is just one aspect of active participation, absence from a significant portion of class time may prevent the successful attainment of course objectives.
 A significant portion of class time is generally defined as the equivalent of three weeks, or 20%, of class time.
-Lateness or early departure from class may be recorded as one full absence.
+Lateness or early departure from class may be recorded by the instructor as one full absence.
 Students may be asked to withdraw from a course if habitual absenteeism or tardiness has a negative impact on the class environment.
-￼￼￼
-Whether the course is a lecture, seminar or studio, faculty will assess each student’s performance against all of the assessment criteria in determining the student’s final grade.

-**Blackboard or Canvas**
+Members of the faculty are expected to provide syllabi in which course objectives and assessment criteria are described, in writing, at the beginning of the term.
+The syllabus should also articulate how attendance is assessed with respect to active participation.

+At Parsons, attendance and lateness are assessed as of the first day of classes.
+Students who register after a class has begun are responsible for any missed assignments and coursework.
+Students who must miss a class session should notify the instructor and arrange to make up any missed work as soon as possible.
+A student who anticipates an extended absence should immediately inform the faculty and his or her program advisor.
+Advance approval for an extended absence is required to ensure successful completion of the course.
+Withdrawal from the course may be recommended if the proposed absence would compromise a student’s ability to meet course objectives.

+Finally, faculty are asked to notify the student’s advisor for any student who misses two consecutive class sessions without explanation or who otherwise miss a significant portion of class time.
+Following two absences, students may be asked to speak with their advisor to review any impediments to their successful performance in class and, if so, to provide confirmation to the faculty member that such a conversation took place.

+Religious Absences and Equivalent Opportunity
+Pursuant to Section 224-a of the New York State Education Laws, any student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements which he or she may have missed because of such absence on any particular day or days.
+The student must inform the instructor at the beginning of the course of any anticipated absences due to religious observance.

+**Canvas**
 Use of Canvas may be an important resource for this class.
 Students should check it for announcements before coming to class each week.

 **Delays**